 Nearly half of Russians believe riots in Ukraine influenced by West - poll

-Most Russians are following the events in Ukraine, and nearly half of them are sure that the recent protests in Kyiv and other Ukrainian cities have been influenced by the West, as is seen from a public opinion poll of 1,603 people the Levada Center sociological service conducted in 130 populated areas of 45 regions of Russia on February 21-25.
+Most Russians are following the events in Ukraine, and nearly half of them are sure that the recent protests in Kiev and other Ukrainian cities have been influenced by the West, as is seen from a public opinion poll of 1,603 people the Levada Center sociological service conducted in 130 populated areas of 45 regions of Russia on February 21-25.

 The poll showed that 57 percent of Russians are closely following the ongoing events in Ukraine, 31 percent know about these events but are not following them very closely, 9 percent do not care about the protests, and 4 percent have not heard anything about them.